LAB02-Research/HASS.Agent/README.md

 Starting from zero, and want to learn what HASS.Agent's about and how to start?
 Be sure to check the [introduction article](https://hassagent.readthedocs.io/en/latest/introduction/), and optionally the [command basics](https://hassagent.readthedocs.io/en/latest/commands/command-basics/).

+EverythingSmartHome's youtube video is a great guide as well: [Control Your Windows PC With Home Assistant!](https://www.youtube.com/watch?v=B4SnJPVbSXc)

 If you want to help with the development of HASS.Agent, check out the [Helping Out](#helping-out) section for (translating) info.

 ----